White House says Covid-19 shots for kids under 5 could begin as soon as June 21 - KESQ

 Covid-19 vaccination shots for the youngest Americans could begin as soon as June 21, the White House said on Thursday.

-The vaccination program for children younger than 5 would come more than two years after vaccines were first approved for adults.
+The vaccination program for children younger than 5 would come more than 18 months after vaccines were first authorized for adults.

 Dr. Ashish Jha, White House coronavirus response coordinator, laid out a timeline for authorization of vaccines for children younger than 5 at an afternoon news briefing.
 The US Food and Drug Administration’s vaccine advisers will review data submitted by Pfizer and Moderna during a meeting on June 14-15, and the agency will then decide whether to authorize the vaccines for emergency use.

-Note: CORRECTION: A previous version of this story incorrectly stated when the first Covid-19 vaccines were made available to adults.
-They were authorized 18 months ago.